Bachina-Pranav/Gutenberg_Project/chapters/Part2-chapter7.md

 his life he did not despise the proles or think of them merely as an inert force which would one day spring to life and regenerate the world.
 The proles had stayed human.
 They had not become hardened inside.
 They had held on to the primitive emotions which he himself had to re-learn by conscious effort.
-And in thinking this he remembered, without apparent relevance, how a few weeks ago he had seen a severed Free eBooks at Planet eBook.com 209 hand lying on the pavement and had kicked it into the gutter as though it had been a cabbage-stalk.
+And in thinking this he remembered, without apparent relevance, how a few weeks ago he had seen a severed hand lying on the pavement and had kicked it into the gutter as though it had been a cabbage-stalk.
 ‘The proles are human beings,’ he said aloud.
 ‘We are not human.’
 ‘Why not?’ said [Julia](https://classic-literature.fandom.com/wiki/Julia), who had woken up again.